-Morphine Sulfate Injection should not be abruptly discontinued in a physically-dependent patient [see Dosage and Administration (2.4)].
-If Morphine Sulfate Injection is abruptly discontinued in a physically-dependent patient, a withdrawal syndrome may occur.
+Morphine Sulfate Injection, (Auto-Injector) should not be abruptly discontinued.
+If Morphine Sulfate Injection, (Auto-Injector) is abruptly discontinued in a physically dependent patient, a withdrawal syndrome may occur.
 Some or all of the following can characterize this syndrome: restlessness, lacrimation, rhinorrhea, yawning, perspiration, chills, myalgia, and mydriasis.
-Other signs and symptoms also may develop, including, irritability, anxiety, backache, joint pain, weakness, abdominal cramps, insomnia, nausea, anorexia, vomiting, diarrhea, or increased blood pressure, respiratory rate, or heart rate.
+Other signs and symptoms also may develop, including: irritability, anxiety, backache, joint pain, weakness, abdominal cramps, insomnia, nausea, anorexia, vomiting, diarrhea, or increased blood pressure, respiratory rate, or heart rate.